Dr. Kevin De France

 Spencer McCluskey

-NSERC USRA researcher (co-supervised with Dr. Baker)
+NSERC USRA researcher & ENCH 417 Thesis Student (co-supervised with Dr. Baker)

 Project: Protein nanofiber electrodes for electrochemical carbon dioxide conversion